kazukd/NppTidy2-x64/README.md

 Original source is 'HTML Tidy 2 Plugin for Notepad++' from https://github.com/bruderstein/NppTidy2.
 That is for the 32bit version, so we can not use it on the Notepad++ latest version.

-Also, this plugin uses tidy-html5 from http://github.com/w3c/tidy-html5.
+Also, this plugin uses tidy-html5 from http://github.com/w3c/tidy-html5 (Copyright (c) 1998-2003 World Wide Web Consortium).
 Thank you for sharing excelent code.

 I have just converted from a 32bit version to a 64bit version.
-The features of the plugin are same as the 32bit version.
+The features of the plugin are same as the origin version.

 ## Why converted this plugin
 I am a student of Bachelor of Information Technology.
 I have learned the fundamental of Web Development.
 I used Notepad++ for coding HTML.
 Sometimes I needed to tidy my HTML document.